Rolita1007/atl-wdi-10/homework/unit_04/ruby/ruby-intro/1_Learn_Ruby_the_Hard_Way/readme.md

   ```ruby
     # your answer here
   ```
+  if number == 5
+   puts "Its a 5!"
+  end

 2. Please write code that would take the string "007", reverse it, and return the integer `700`.